Effective Date: August 14, 2012

-Since protection measures can be implemented either by designing the space systems architecture to be more resilient or by enhancing the capabilities provided by institutional security providers, it is important that the document identify to institutional security providers (both internal and external to NASA) the critical nodes and single points-of-failure in the space system(s).
-The project Security Plan (see Section 3.17) should address how institutional security measures are implemented on each project to protect its critical nodes.
+Since protection measures can be implemented either by designing the project's or system's architecture to be more resilient or by enhancing the capabilities provided by institutional security providers, it is important that the document identify to institutional security providers (both internal and external to NASA) the critical nodes and single points-of-failure in the project or system.
+The project Information Technology Plan (see Section 3.7) and Security Plan (see Section 3.17) should address how institutional security measures are implemented on each project to protect its critical nodes.

-Protection plans provide technical information on NASA space systems to specific commands and agencies in the Department of Defense and Intelligence Community to assist those organizations in providing timely support to NASA in the event of an incident involving a NASA mission.
-This capability is implemented via multiple classified computer systems.
+Project Protection Plans provide technical information on NASA space systems to specific commands and agencies in the Department of Defense and Intelligence Community to assist those organizations in providing timely support to NASA in the event of an incident involving a NASA mission.

 3.19 Technology Transfer Control Plan